40th Marine Brigade: Vehicles

 The brigade holds several vehicles in its arsenal.
 Similar to other brigades, such as the 154th Mechanized Brigade, the brigade has received older Soviet-era model tanks such as the T-64BV.
 Several T-64BV tanks are in the brigade's possession, notably with the modifications from 2017.

 The brigade also has a small quantity of infantry fighting vehicles, such as the BMP-2, with one present in the brigade's inventory and service.
-Some of these vehicles are also of Czechoslovakian origin and are designated as BVP-2.
+Some of these vehicles are also of Czechoslovak origin and are designated as BVP-2.
 Limited BMP-1s have also been cited in publications by the brigade, a BMP-1TS variant used by the brigade.
 The brigade is also known to have several BRDM-2s in service, and BREM-2.

 In June 2024, it was reported that several old Soviet-era tanks, such as the T-64, in the brigade's service were upgraded to meet modern standards.

 BMP-2 being used by the brigade during an exercise.

 As of June 2024, the 150th Mechanized Brigade operated the following vehicles: